 Ernst & Young LLC P.O.
-Box 1750, Ruwi 112 5th Floor, Landmark Bullding Opposite Al Ameen Mosque Bowsher, Muscat Sultanate of Oman Tel: +968 22 504 559 Fax: +968 22 060 810 muscat@om.ey.com ey.com/mena C,R, No. 1224013 PR No. HMH/15/2015; HMA/9/2015
+Box 1750, Ruwi 112 Sth Floor, Landmark Building Opposite Al Ameen Mosque Bowsher, Muscat Sultanate of Oman Tax Card No. 8218320 Tel: +968 22 504 559 Fax: +968 22 060 810 muscat@om.ey.com ey.com

+C.R.
+No. 1224013 PR No. HMH/15/2015; HMA/9/2015

-REPORT OF FACTUAL FINDING TO THE SHAREHOLDERS OF AL ANWAR HOLDINGS SAGG
+REPORT OF FACTUAL FINDING TO THE SHAREHOLDERS OF AL ANWAR INVESTMENTS SAOG (Formerly Al Anwar Holdings SAOG)

-We have performed the procedures agreed with you pursuant to the Capital Market Authority's (CMA) circular no. E/4/2015, dated 22 July 2015, with respect to the Board of Directors' corporate governance report of Al Anwar Holdings SAOG (the "Company") as at and for the year ended 31 March 2020 and its application of the corporate governance practices in accordance with amendments to CMA Code of Corporate Governance issued under circular no. E/10/2016 dated 1 December 2016 (collectively the "Code").
+We have performed the procedures agreed with you pursuant to the Capital Market Authority's (CMA) circular no. E/4/2015, dated 22 July 2015, with respect to the Board of Directors' corporate governance report of Al Anwar Investments SAOG (the "Company") as at and for the year ended 31 March 2021 and its application of the corporate governance practices in accordance with amendments to CMA Code of Corporate Governance issued under circular no. E/10/2016 dated 1 December 2016 (collectively the "Code").
 Our engagement was undertaken in accordance with the International Standard on Related Services applicable to agreed-upon procedures engagements.
 The procedures were performed solely to assist you in evaluating the extent of the Company's compliance with the Code as issued by the CMA and are summarized as follows:

-- We obtained the corporate governance report (the "report") issued by the Board of Directors and checked that the report of the Company includes as a minimum, all items suggested by the CMA to be covered by the report as detailed in the Annexure 3 of the Code by comparing the report with such suggested content in Annexure 3; and - 2) We obtained the details regarding areas of non-compliance with the Code identified by the Company's Board of Directors for the year ended 31 March 2020.
+- We obtained the corporate governance report (the "report") issued by the Board of Directors and checked that the report of the Company includes as a minimum, all items suggested by the CMA to be covered by the report as detailed in the Annexure 3 of the Code by comparing the report with such suggested content in Annexure 3; and - 2) We obtained the details regarding areas of non-compliance with the Code identified by the Company's Board of Directors for the year ended 31 March 2021.
 The Company's Board of Directors has not identified any areas of non-compliance with the Code.